kdoore/CS2335-Gitbook/c_data_structures_and_collections.md

  ###[Dictionary < TKey >< TValue >](https://kdoore.gitbooks.io/cs-2335/content/dictionary.html#dictionary)

  A Dictionary is a Type-Safe data-structure designed to hold data that has an association between a lookup-key and a value we'd like to store using that key.
 This is different than a list because a list simply stores data in an ordered arrangement.
-Dictionaries use a hash-algorithm to
+Dictionaries use a hash-algorithm which makes searching for the key an efficient process compared to search implemented for a List or Array.